Multimodal axion emissions from Abelian-Higgs cosmic strings

-Three panels in Fig.~\ref{fig:snapshot} show snapshots of the axion emission (cyan) from the collision and reconnection of two strings (red).
-The intensity of the cyan color corresponds to the local number density of axions.
-The panels show the field configuration at three different times: the initial setup (left), the moment of collision (middle), and the post-collision stage (right).
-Remarkably, the axion emission is not restricted to the collision point at the center (middle panel), but also arises from kinks formed after the reconnection (right panel).
+Four panels in Fig.~\ref{fig:snapshot} show snapshots of the axion emission (cyan) from the collision and reconnection of two strings (red) at $vt = 12.5,\,15.7,\,18.8,\,25.0$.
+It clearly confirms axion radiation from cosmic strings as expected.
+Remarkably, the axion emission is not restricted to the collision point at the center, but also arises from kinks formed after the reconnection.

-Figure \ref{fig:nk_col} shows the time evolution of the spectrum of the number density of emitted axions, $n_a$.
-At the early stage of the simulation, a broad peak with a small amplitude ($\sim 10^{-9}$) appears around $k/v\sim 5$.
+Figure \ref{fig:nk_col} shows the time evolution of the spectrum of the number density of emitted axions, $n_a$; $vt=3.1$\,-\,$25.0$ from bottom to top with the interval $\Delta vt = 3.1$ (i.e.,~four panels in Fig.~\ref{fig:snapshot} correspond to the magenta, cyan, yellow, and thick black curves, respectively).
+It exhibits an instantaneous growth of the spectrum from $vt = 15.7$ (magenta) to $vt = 18.8$ (cyan) due to the reconnection of strings.
+Kinks act as a continuous source of axion radiation, resulting in a further growth of the spectrum.

+The solid curve in Fig.~\ref{fig:rhoa_col} shows the time evolution of the axion energy density averaged over the simulation box.
+It exhibits a sharp increase around $vt\sim 15$, indicating that the reconnection triggers the burst of the axion.
+Note that there is a small amount of axion emissions presented in both Figs.~\ref{fig:nk_col} and \ref{fig:rhoa_col}, even before the string collision.
 This is because there exists a small but finite magnetic field outside the string core.
-As the two strings approach, the region with nonzero $\bm{E}\cdot\bm{B}$ is developed even before the actual collision.
-Then the spectral peak gradually shifts towards lower momenta with an increase in its amplitude.
-At the moment of collision, the produced axion has a characteristic momentum corresponding to the string width, $k/v\sim1$.
+As the two strings approach, the region with nonzero $\bm{E}\cdot\bm{B}$ is developed even before the collision.

-After the collision, a low-momentum tail develops rapidly, smearing and broadening the spectrum at late times.
-This component originates from the axion emitted by moving kinks, as seen in the right panel of Fig.~\ref{fig:snapshot}.
-The kink-induced spectrum widely extends over $R^{-1}<k<v$ with $R$ being the curvature radius of the kinks.
-As shown in Fig.~\ref{fig:nk_col}, this contribution eventually dominates over the collision-induced peak, since the kink-induced emission proceeds persistently, whereas the collision-induced emission occurs intermittently at the moment of collision.
+The dashed curve in Fig.~\ref{fig:rhoa_col} shows the evolution of the axion energy at the center of the box (collision point).
+It remains subdominant compared to the energy stored in the string core ($\sim v^4$) even at the collision point, justifying our neglect of backreaction (see Appendix for conservative analytical estimates).
+Note that it exhibits two peaks: the first peak appears at $vt\sim 15$, induced by the burst from the reconnection, while the second peak arises when kink-induced axions reach the center.

 The change of the intersection angle may suppress the amount of axion produced.
 The change of the initial string velocity may also alter the production efficiency.
-The systematic study of these dependence is left for future work.
+The systematic study of these dependencies is left for future work.